MariaAnaGonzalez/MCA.Violence.Colombia/code/README.md

 > ⚠️ The same procedure was applied to all yearly datasets (2017–2022), with small adjustments for structural differences between years.

 You can explore the full cleaning procedure in the script [`01_data_cleaning.R`](./code/01_data_cleaning.R).

+## 🧮 2.
+Data Manipulation and Exploration

+This script performs a standardized transformation and aggregation of variables for the 2017 dataset.
+While the previous script (`01_data_cleaning.R`) focused on raw data cleaning and recoding based on the original dictionary, this script prepares the dataset for analysis through:

+- **Temporal validation** of notification and event dates (`fech.not`, `fech.hech`)
+- **Categorization of age** into meaningful age groups according to national health standards
+- **Re-labeling and re-grouping** of:
+  - Sociodemographic variables (e.g., sex, nationality, occupation)
+  - Social security status
+  - Ethnic background
+  - Belonging to "vulnerable" or priority populations
+  - Departmental origin (`dep.ocu`) into regional planning groups
+- **Thematic groupings** of key variables:
+  - Type of violence (`tipo.viol`)
+  - Mechanism of aggression (`mecanismo.cat`)
+  - Location of aggression (`escena.cat`)
+  - Survivor activity (`activi.cat`)
+  - Aggressor relationship (`relacion`)
+- **Missing values handling** and creation of interpretable labels for statistical analysis
+- **Creation of secondary variables** that simplify or condense granular data into analytic-friendly formats (e.g., `ocup.cat`, `v.sexual.cat`)

+> ✅ The same structure will be applied to all yearly datasets (2017–2022) using similarly named scripts (e.g. `02_data_manipulation_2018.R`, etc.) to ensure full reproducibility and consistency across years.

+Cleaned and manipulated datasets are saved in `.Rds` format at the end of the script (`vio.2017.b`).